JohannesDeml/Unity-Net-Core-Networking-Sockets/README.md

 ## Troubleshooting

 * I can't find the samples
   * The samples are stored in `Assets/NetCoreNetworking/Samples~`.
-A directory symlink at `Assets/Samples` points to the samples.
-If you see an empty Samples folder in your unity project, try to delete the meta files from the root folders in the samples (e.g. `EchoClient.meta`).
+A symlink at `Assets/Samples` points to the folder.
+That symlink might break when pulling for the first time on Windows.
+Just run **`Assets/.RelinkSamples.bat`** to regenerate the symlink.
 * The precompiled server scripts don't work
   * Install Dotnet from https://dotnet.microsoft.com/download